luker983/hack-a-sat-2/quals/mr-radar/README.md

         Epoch (epoch)                            = 2021-06-26 19:20:00
 ```

-Before we can apply the same tool to estimate the orbital elements in this problem, we need a few things:
+Before the same tool can be applied to this problem, some information is needed:

 * The position of the satellite at the last radar pulse in the J2000 Earth-centered intertial (ECI) coordinate frame
 * The velocity of the satellite at the last radar pulse in km/s
-* The reference epoch provided to us in the prompt: `2021-06-27 00:09:52 UTC`
+* The reference epoch provided in the prompt: `2021-06-27 00:09:52 UTC`

 ### Position

-We have the azimuth, elevation, and range (AER) of the satellite from the perspective of an observer in Kwajalein.
-Knowing the location of the observer, we can convert between AER and ECI coordinates.
+Knowing the azimuth, elevation, and range (AER) of the satellite from the perspective of an observer in Kwajalein along with the location of the observer is enough to convert between AER and ECI coordinates.

 The [Pymap3d](https://github.com/geospace-code/pymap3d) package provides several coordinate conversions, including `aer2eci()`: